 - Remove unnecessary elements and flatten layers.
 If your PDF contains comments, annotations, bookmarks, and other unnecessary elements, you can remove them to make it smaller.
 You can also flatten your PDF to make all layers uniform, which can significantly reduce your file size.

-How to Resize PDFs FAQ
+How to Resize PDFs FAQs

 #1.
 How do you make a PDF smaller?

-You can make a PDF smaller using the PDF.net compression tool, Microsoft Word, or the Microsoft Print to PDF feature.
+You can make a PDF smaller using the pdf.net compression tool, Microsoft Word, or the Microsoft Print to PDF feature.
 Our platform boasts high compression success rates, as it offers three different compression types (low, medium, and high).

 #2.
 Does resizing a PDF reduce quality?

 Resizing a PDF reduces quality if you use high or lossy compression or low-quality PDF compression tools.
-In contrast, PDF.net offers lossless and balanced compression, keeping your file quality intact.
+In contrast, pdf.net offers lossless and balanced compression, keeping your file quality intact.

 #3.
 What’s the best file size for email attachments?